fbpx

 KISS

 The first step is to inspect your code for duplications.
-Duplication is not simply repeating lines of code, it means duplication of efforts.
+Duplication is not simply repeating lines of code; it means duplication of efforts.
 So let’s say you have an average calculation function implemented in different ways – it will be an effort duplication.
-Two classes doing a similar job are also efforts and code duplication.
+Two classes doing a similar job are also efforts and code duplication, which you will learn to avoid in how to become a junior developer: a beginners guide.

 Here I also want to mention one crucial programming principle: KISS.
 It stands for Keep It Simple, Stupid.
 So you should treat your code as a whole system and aim to keep this system as simple as possible.